In this 29th edition of the newsletter, I explore how Strategy (formerly MicroStrategy) has laid a blueprint for corporate bitcoin adoption.

 SPECULATIVE ATTACK

 Ten years ago, Pierre Rochard published Speculative Attack, which argued that borrowing fiat money to buy bitcoin was such a favorable trade that it would inevitably drive bitcoin’s price higher.
-The rationale was that as Bitcoin's adoption grew, the speculative attack would become self-reinforcing, news about Bitcoin drives demand, which increases price, leading to further adoption and speculation.

 Since publication, bitcoin has appreciated over 100x, delivering an annualized return of around 158%, making it the best-performing asset over the past decade.
 The thesis remains stronger than ever for two key reasons: